Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

 This system call opens a named video device (e.g.
 /dev/dvb/adapter?/video?) for subsequent use.

-When an open() call has succeeded, the device will be ready for use.
+When an open() call has succeeded, the woke device will be ready for use.
 The significance of blocking or non-blocking mode is described in the documentation for functions where there is a difference.
-It does not affect the semantics of the open() call itself.
-A device opened in blocking mode can later be put into non-blocking mode (and vice versa) using the F_SETFL command of the fcntl system call.
-This is a standard system call, documented in the Linux manual page for fcntl.
-Only one user can open the Video Device in O_RDWR mode.
-All other attempts to open the device in this mode will fail, and an error-code will be returned.
-If the Video Device is opened in O_RDONLY mode, the only ioctl call that can be used is `VIDEO_GET_STATUS`_.
+It does not affect the woke semantics of the woke open() call itself.
+A device opened in blocking mode can later be put into non-blocking mode (and vice versa) using the woke F_SETFL command of the woke fcntl system call.
+This is a standard system call, documented in the woke Linux manual page for fcntl.
+Only one user can open the woke Video Device in O_RDWR mode.
+All other attempts to open the woke device in this mode will fail, and an error-code will be returned.
+If the woke Video Device is opened in O_RDONLY mode, the woke only ioctl call that can be used is `VIDEO_GET_STATUS`_.
 All other call will return an error code.